-Grade 9: Grade 9 English, Mathematics and Science courses are offered at the Academic Advanced Placement Preparation level, Academic level, Applied level and Locally Developed level.
+Grade 9: Grade 9 English, Mathematics and Science courses are offered at the Enriched/Academic Advanced Placement Preparation level, Academic level, Applied level and Locally Developed level.

 Literacy: An after-school Literacy Test preparation program is offered each year to promote excellence on the Ontario Secondary School Literacy Test.

-Numeracy: Lunchtime help for all Mathematic students is provided by our math department every Tuesday and Thursday.
+Numeracy: Lunchtime help for all Mathematics students is provided by our Math department every Tuesday and Thursday.

 The alternative education programs are directed at students with various educational and social needs that can’t necessarily be fulfilled in a traditional classroom.
 Student success is fostered through four paths:

 Independent Learning Courses (ILC): A full range of courses are offered for students covering Grade 9 though 12 course work, at different academic levels.
 Fifteen courses are currently offered.